 - The Ozone Characterization Study revealed that ozone data from City Center was being impacted by emissions from an adjacent major highway.
 This was supported by the 2005 field study measurements.
 Indeed, the site does not currently meet EPA siting criteria for ozone due to its proximity to the highway.
 Moreover, the analysis indicated it is not representative of regional ozone concentrations, with low daytime readings due to titration by NO from vehicles on the nearby freeway.
 For these reasons, it is recommended that ozone monitoring be terminated at City Center as it does not provide useful information regarding community health impacts.
 Data from the nearby JD Smith site appear to adequately represent this area. - A permanent site at Paiute should be installed to ensure that peak ozone exposure in Clark County is measured. - A permanent site at Indian Springs should be installed to further define the northwest extent of high ozone levels.
-Moreover, as growth and development continues to expand in the Valley, the ozone peak could conceivably shift further northwest. - A temporary monitoring site near McCarran Airport in the Sunset Park area should be operated during the upcoming ozone season to further investigate the possibility of high ozone concentrations in that area.
+Moreover, as growth and development continues to expand in the Valley, the ozone peak could conceivably shift further northwest. - Temporary monitoring sites near McCarran Airport in the Sunset Park area were originally recommended based on the 2005 study results.
+This was accomplished during the 2006 ozone season to further investigate the possibility of high ozone concentrations in that area.
+That study showed that the Orr School and Henderson routine sites are representative of ozone at Sunset Park.
+The high ozone levels measured there in 2005 were an artifact of the monitoring used there.